drkpxl/drkpxl_hexo/source/_posts/PrintWatch-card-home-assistant-bambu-printer-monitoring.md

   - 3d printing
 ---

 After setting up my Bambu Lab printer with Home Assistant, I found myself wanting a better way to monitor prints than constantly opening the Handy app which sends data through the cloud and is VERY laggy.
-I was getting "printe complete" notifications from the app 8 hours after the print finished!
+I was getting "print complete" notifications from the app 8 hours after the print finished!
 While existing printer cards were functional, they didn't quite give me the all-in-one minimal and clean view I wanted.
 So, I built PrintWatch - a custom Home Assistant card that brings all your printer's vital stats into one clean interface.

 ![PrintWatch Card Screenshot](../images/dark-mode-min.png)